-Internal auditors communicate with Audit & Supervisory Board members on a case-by-case basis by sharing internal audit reports, etc. In addition, internal auditors hold quarterly regular meetings with the Independent Auditor and Audit & Supervisory Board members to share information.
+Internal auditors report audit results, etc. to the Representative Director, communicate with Audit & Supervisory Board members on a case-by-case basis by sharing internal audit reports, etc., and also report to the Board of Directors as necessary.
+In addition, internal auditors hold quarterly regular meetings with the Independent Auditor and Audit & Supervisory Board members to share information.

-(iii) Accounting audita.
+(iii) Accounting audit

+a.
 Name of audit firm